zero4994/money-manager/README.md

 >Money Manager is a simple API that helps you keep track of your expenses.

-Money Manager is powered by Graphql
+Money Manager is powered by Graphql<br>
 ![alt text](img/graphql-logo.png)

 Node